DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C01-tendencies-in-content-management.md

 *
 #### 2013 Lullabot and friends discover and evangelize COPE and Structured Content

-COPE and the Content Model to arrive on the island by snail mail and Lullabot in general, with Jeff Eaton in particular, prove themselves once again (now that Development Seed has abandoned Drupal and discovered [Static Site Generators in 2012](https://developmentseed.org/blog/2012/07/27/build-cms-free-websites/)) quite the pioneer.
+COPE and the Content Model start to arrive on the island by snail mail and Lullabot in general, with Jeff Eaton in particular, prove themselves once again (now that Development Seed has abandoned Drupal and discovered [Static Site Generators in 2012](https://developmentseed.org/blog/2012/07/27/build-cms-free-websites/)) quite the pioneer.

 * [2013 - Daniel Jacobson and Jeff Eaton on NPR's COPE and Content APIs](https://www.lullabot.com/podcasts/insert-content-here/daniel-jacobson-on-nprs-cope-and-content-apis)
 * [2013 - building for the post-mobile world](https://speakerdeck.com/eaton/building-for-the-post-mobile-world)